VincentRPS/Onami/README.md

 # Fork

-Onami is a actively maintained fork of Jishaku for **Every Fork** of nextcord
+Onami is a actively maintained fork of Jishaku for nextcord

 onami is an extension for bot developers that enables rapid prototyping, experimentation, and debugging of features for bots.